weblicht/curb/components/Graphs/README.md

 `HnymPathsToRootGraph`: high-level component to render all the paths in the hypernym relation between a given synset and the GNROOT node.

+**Note**: by default, the graphs rendered by the components support zooming and moving via control buttons provided by vis.js.
+Vis.js distributes CSS and images for these control buttons with its NPM package.
+You must serve these assets from your site if you want the control buttons to be rendered.
+Resetting the zoom level to fit the entire graph on the canvas, in particular, can only be done via these buttons, so make sure to serve them if you need this function.
+The required CSS is at `visjs-network/dist/vis-network.min.css`.
+The required images are in `visjs-network/lib/network/img/*.png`, and should be served from `./img` relative to the URL of the CSS.

 There are *many* configuration options available to tweak the appearance and interactivity of the graphs; see the constants section in the code and the [vis.js Network